 “You chose this work because you wanted to help others, change their lives, and maybe even to change our society.
 You’re working every day to support the most vulnerable and those who have suffered so much, to heal and to recover, and to protect those in trouble and help them get on a better path”, said Sherri Kraham Talabany during her remarks.
 She praised the students for their commitment to learning, to improving their skills to work with those in need, and to their professionalism as they participated in the program.
 Dr. Wali Hamad said how hopeful he is about the future of the Center for MHPSS: “Establishing and sustaining such a center is very difficult in such circumstances as we are witnessing.
 But thanks to our cooperation with SEED, we can think of a promising future for this center.”

 The Center’s Frishta Kewe, who instructed the students for six months said, “This group has seen some of the toughest cases you can imagine.
 Consider the case of a young mother of five experiencing domestic violence and having suicidal thoughts or imagine the challenges of a young Yezidi woman who has escaped ISIS with her young children.
 These are the kinds of cases these brave service providers are seeking to help.
 And help they have.
 They’ve helped many, as I’ve learned from my time supervising many of them.”

-The Center for MHPSS at Koya University was launched in January 2017, and serves as a hub for shared learning and ongoing education to improve the quality of MHPSS services throughout the Kurdistan Region of Iraq.
-It is supported by the United States Government.
+The Center for MHPSS at Koya University was launched in January 2017 and serves as a hub for shared learning and ongoing education to improve the quality of MHPSS services throughout the Kurdistan Region of Iraq.
+It is supported by the United States government.
 Read more about Education and Training and Supervision at the Center for MHPSS.
-We are currently taking applications for the next three training groups.